Scientists create most powerful indoor magnetic field, blow up own lab

 "With magnetic fields above 1,000 teslas, you open up some interesting possibilities," Takeyama explained.
 "You can observe the motion of electrons outside the material environments they are normally within.
 So we can study them in a whole new light and explore new kinds of electronic devices.
 This research could also be useful to those working on fusion power generation."

-Fusion power is often seen as the holy grail of energy production -- safer, cleaner and requiring far less energy than coal production to produce huge amounts of energy.
+Fusion power is often seen as the holy grail of energy production, one that is safer and cleaner than burning fossil fuels, and generates huge amounts of energy through nuclear fusion reactions, like those that take place inside the Sun.

 For Takeyama, it doesn't end here.
 He's looking to break the record again with a bigger, stronger magnetic field reaching 1,500 T.